-- To ensure provision of and ready access to adequate library resources and services to support the courses, programs and degrees offered.
+- To ensure the provision of, and ready access to, adequate library resources and services to support the courses, programs and degrees offered.

 - To provide comparable services to offsite students by either owning the needed materials, by providing electronic access, or by arranging formal borrowing agreements with other institutions.

 - To designate a Distance Learning Librarian who is responsible for ensuring these resources and services.

 Dupré Library provides services to the University’s distance learning community equivalent to those available on campus.
 Services include:

 - Access to all of the library's electronic holdings, including databases, journals, books, and reference collections;

 - Document and book delivery of materials that are not available electronically; and

 - Reciprocal borrowing of resources at other Louisiana institutions via the LOUIS Reciprocal Borrowing Card, a cooperative statewide borrowing consortium.

 Other library service departments, including Reference, Interlibrary Loan, and the Library Systems Department, also support the needs of distance learning students.